julelang/manual/src/comptime/comptime-iterations.md

 }
 ```

 The example program above will prints names of `MyStruct`'s fields.
-In compile-time, fields are iterated and created new sub scope for each iteration.
-This may will increase your executable size because of code duplication, use it carefully.
+In compile-time, fields are iterated, and a new sub-scope is created for each iteration.
+This may increase your executable size because of code duplication; use it carefully.

 ## Slice Literals

-Slice literals also supported by comptime iterations.
+Slice literals are also supported by comptime iterations.
 All values of the slice literal should be constant (values supported by constant evaluation).
-When this slice literals used for comptime iterations, iteration will iterate each constant element sequentially.
+When this slice is used for comptime iterations, it will iterate over each constant element sequentially.

 For example:
 ```jule